common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/aat.md

 # *Arvanitika* &mdash; Arvanitika (`aat`)
-> This datasheet has been generated automatically, we would love to include more information, if you would like to help out, [get in touch](https://github.com/common-voice/common-voice/blob/main/docs/COMMUNITIES.md)!

  This datasheet is for version 23.0 of the the Mozilla Common Voice *Spontaneous Speech* dataset for Arvanitika (`aat`).
 The dataset contains 334 clips representing 3 hours of recorded